Lajos Jámbor: Personal life

 Jambor became a United States citizen in 1929.
 He was married to Violet E. Czopjak-Jambor and he had two children, a daughter and a son.

 In 1934, Jambor had lived at Hotel des Artistes on West 67th Street.
 At the time of his death he lived in The Colosseum building at 435 Riverside Drive in Manhattan, when this was still a private residential building.

 Controversy

 Jambor's religious paintings have similarity to Warner Sallman, and scholarly writings allege Jambor appropriated Sallman's artwork and aesthetic.
 Both artists depicted Jesus as a "strong character" with physical strength, however Sallman was attributed in statement about this as early as 1943, and Jambor was quoted in 1949.

 Death and legacy

 He died at age 69 on June 11, 1954, at St. Luke's Hospital in Manhattan, due to a heart issue.
 He is buried in the Princeton Cemetery in Princeton, New Jersey.

-Jambor's granddaughter, Katherine Violet Alexander created a five-minute video about her grandfather.
+Jambor's granddaughter, Katharine Violet Alexander created a five-minute video about her grandfather.